dikshya-sherma-limbu/dikshya-sherma-limbu/README.md

 #  👋 Hi there

 Welcome to my GitHub profile!
-I'm a passionate computer science student  with experience in building responsive and user-friendly web and mobile applications.
+I'm a computer science student who's trying to find passion within technologies .
+I am still yet unkown about my core pathway like either frontend or backend etc etc, but yeah just going with the flow or learning curve.

 - 🌱 I’m currently learning python and cloud infrastrucuture.
 - 💼 I am currently looking for a Summer Internship role for 2025!